Sreelekha Mitra: Career

 She garnered wider applause for her role in Pratibimba, a Bengali TV series broadcast on Alpha Bangla between 2002 and 2004.
 The series was a major commercial success running 700 episodes.

-Mitra appeared in a Coca-Cola advertisement with Aamir Khan.
-She featured in Arghyakamal Mitra's Jonmodin (2005).
+In 2003, Mitra appeared, alongside Aamir Khan in a Coca-Cola advertisement directed by Pradip Sarkar.
+Sarkar proposed her to portray the role of Gayatri in his directorial venture Parineeta (2005).
+She eschewed the role.
+She never clarified why she refused Parineeta.
+She was then featured in Arghyakamal Mitra's Jonmodin (2005).
 In 2006, she came to wider attention for her role in Bappaditya Bandopadhyay's much acclaimed film Kantatar, where she essayed the character of Sudha, an illegal immigrant who moves from one man to another and from one religion to another in quest of love.
 The film earned her the Anandalok Award for Best Actress in 2006 and BFJA Award for Best Actress in 2007.
 She featured in Manoj Michigan's Bengali drama film Hello Kolkata (2008).
 She featured as Raka opposite Indraneil Sengupta in Kamaleswar Mukherjee's drama film Uro Chithi (2011).
 It won critical favour for her performance in Uro Chithi (2011).
 She was awarded the Zee Bangla Gourav Samman for Best Supporting Actress for her role in the film.
 She featured as Madhumita Sanyal in Anik Dutta's Bhooter Bhabishyat (2012).
 In 2014, she was nominated for the Filmfare Award East for Best Supporting Actress for her role in Ashchorjyo Prodeep.

 Suman Ghosh approached her to portray the role of Binodini Dasi in his Kadambari (2015).
 She featured in Arindam Sil's Swade Ahlade (2015).
 In 2015, she collaborated with Raja Dasgupta in his big screen directorial debut Choukaath, where she essayed the role of Debi who meets an accident, loses her consciousness and is taken to the hospital by an unknown passer-by.
 When she regains her consciousness, she cannot recall what happened to her after the accident.
 Later, she discovers that her husband suspects that she was raped after the accident and bears the rapist's child.
 The film was a critical success.
 Mitra was well acclaimed for her performance in the film.
 Anandabajar claimed that her performance in the film was the best one until date.
 Times of India described her performance as "understated and dignified in her pain".